 For one of my customers, I’m developing a private web application that would probably make most Free Software enthusiasts – not just the advocates – cringe.
 It is developed in ASP.NET, with a SQLServer backend, and is targeted at iPad users.
-While in general this looks like a bad combination for a Free Software developer, paid work is paid work, and even working on Windows has its upsides, namely learning about alternative approaches and the good and bad things about them, to make your software better — to be honest I’m not sure I dislike ASP.NET more than I disliked Hobo last year.
+While in general this looks like a bad combination for a Free Software developer, paid work is paid work, and even working on Windows has its upsides, namely learning about alternative approaches and the good and bad things about them, to make your software better — to be honest I’m not sure I dislike ASP.NET more than I disliked Hobo (the Rails plugin) last year.

 Putting the iPad to good use is also easy: I’m reading even those O’Reilly books that were previously cumbersome to read, PDFs like CJKV Information Processing which I bought last year and never went around to read, because of not being available in ePub format.